Oaklight/llm-sparsification-release/REPORT.md

 ## Sparsification results

-I used `pytorch.prune` for this part, so I assumed things would go smoothly.
+I used `pytorch.prune` for this part.
+For simplicity, I just did global pruning.

+Because the pytorch prune tutorial looks pretty simple, I assumed things would go smoothly.
 They didn't, and I ran into a lot of trouble.

 The first difficulty is that I ran into issues pruning the BART model, so I replaced it with Pegasus.
 Then trying to prune pegasus repeatedly crashed my compute node.
 So, I decided to just prune the E-o and D-o models.